Do Go On - 448 - The Curse of the Lottery Winner

 Sometimes it gets shut down.

-By the government.
+That's it by the government.

-The FBI don't like it.
+The FBI, I don't like it.

-But patreon.com slash, I'm feeling a bit silly after my juice.
+But Patreon.com slash, I'm feeling a bit silly after my juice.

 I'm twitching.

-Patreon.com slash dogo on pod and you can get bonus episodes.
-We've put out three a month plus there's 200 in the back catalog to unlock immediately.
-You can be in the Facebook group.
+episodes we put out three a month plus plus there's 200 in the back catalogue to unlock immediately.

-You can get advanced knowledge of all the live shows we do, get
+You can get advanced knowledge of all the live shows we do, get discount tickets.

 Yep.

-Shout outs, we do that?
+We do that?

 Great.